kunansy/RNC/README.md

 * [Lexgramm search params](https://github.com/kunansy/RNC/tree/master/docs/Lexgram%20search%20params)
 * [Sort keys](https://github.com/kunansy/RNC/blob/master/docs/HTTP%20params.md)
 ---
-If you have found a bug (add all logs to the mail, please) or have an idea to improve the API write to me – alniconim@gmail.com.
+If you have found a bug (add all logs to the mail, please) or have an idea how to improve the API write to me – alniconim@gmail.com.

 P.S.
 If your native is Russian or you know it well, please write me in Russian.